Everybody’s “favorite” time of year is here once again. It’s tax time.

 H&R is one of the best tax prep programs for free tax filing.
 Even if you have to pay, the user experience is better than discount filing programs.

-What We Dislike About H&R Block
+What I Dislike About H&R Block

 - Six years of storage only comes with paid plans